aosabook/500lines/functionalDB/chapter.md

   </tr>
 </table>

-Table 3

 #### Limitations of our Query Language

 Engineering is all about managing tradeoffs, and designing our query engine is no different.
 In our case, the first tradeoff we must make is feature-richness versus complexity.
-Resolving this tradeoff requires us to look at common use-cases of the system, and from there deciding on what limitations would be acceptable.
+Resolving this tradeoff requires us to look at common use-cases of the system, and from there deciding what limitations would be acceptable.

+XXX STOPPED HERE

 In our database, the decision was to build a query engine with the following limitations: